 "WHERE CAN WE BUY LOCALLY CAUGHT FISH?"

-There are plenty of fresh fish places on island, we’ve listed the ones we like on our site.
+There are plenty of fresh fish places on island, I’ve listed the ones we like on our site.

 "WHERE DO WE BUY ALCOHOL?"

 The IGAs all have a great selection, The Wine Cellar is great too.
 Imported beer is expensive but the local beer is great.
 NOTE: YOU CANNOT BUY ALCOHOL ON SUNDAYS SO STOCK UP!
 (But if you forget, you can always have drinks at a bar, or ask for a bottle of vino ‘to go’!)
-You can also buy a few bottles of duty free at the airport.
-AND you can have the refrigerator stocked before your Sunday arrival with the folks at Gourmet Catering.
+You can also buy a few bottles of duty free at the airport and bring them in.
+AND you can have the refrigerator stocked before your Sunday arrival with Gourmet Catering.

 "WHAT ARE THE MUST-DOS WHEN WE VISIT?"